-A 2010 charrette specific to the Phase 2 actions, including which ponds to include in consideration for a Phase 2 project, was conducted.
-The USFWS was a participant.

-- Alviso Working Group meetings occurred in August 2011 and June 2012; the USFWS and NMFS were invited participants. - The biennial regulatory agency work group was convened in November 2012, at which the earliest Phase 2 ponds and restoration concepts were presented.
+- A 2010 charrette specific to the Phase 2 actions, including which ponds to include in consideration for a Phase 2 project, was conducted.
+The USFWS was a participant. - Alviso Working Group meetings occurred in August 2011 and June 2012; the USFWS and NMFS were invited participants. - The biennial regulatory agency work group was convened in November 2012, at which the earliest Phase 2 ponds and restoration concepts was presented.
 Design sufficient for inclusion in an EIS/R proceeded thereafter. - A public scoping meeting on the Phase 2 actions took place in September of 2013 to present the conceptual alternatives and the plans for developing and analyzing the Phase 2 alternatives. - The 2014 regulatory agency work group was convened in May of 2014.
 The refined conceptual alternatives for Phase 2 actions were presented.
-Work on the Draft EIS/R was in progress at that point and was completed in the summer of 2015. - SBSP Restoration Project Executive Project Manager John Bourgeois held several meetings with San Francisco Bay Conservation and Development Commission (BCDC) between 2013 and 2016 to discuss upland transition zones and Bay fill, including participation in a BCDC Bay fill subcommittee and its "Policies for a Rising Bay" project. - SBSP Restoration Project Executive Project Manager John Bourgeois met to discuss the Phase 2 project with regulatory staff from the U.S. Environmental Protection Agency. - SBSP Restoration Project Executive Project Manager John Bourgeois conducted a 2015 site tour and project orientation meeting with the USFWS' Endangered Species staff. - The Phase 2 SBSP Draft EIS/R was released in August of 2015.
+Work on the Draft EIS/R was in progress at this point and was completed in summer of 2015. - SBSP Restoration Project Executive Project Manager John Bourgeois held several meetings with San Francisco Bay Conservation and Development Commission (BCDC) between 2013 and 2016 to discuss upland transition zones and Bay fill, including participation in BCDC Bay Fill subcommittee and its "Policies For A Rising Bay" project.

+- SBSP Restoration Project Executive Project Manager John Bourgeois met to discuss the Phase 2 project with regulatory staff from the U.S. Environmental Protection Agency. - SBSP Restoration Project Executive Project Manager John Bourgeois conducted a 2015 site tour and project orientation meeting with the USFWS' Endangered Species staff. - The Phase 2 SBSP Draft EIS/R was released in August of 2015.
 Following a public comment period, responses to comments, the Phase 2 SBSP Final EIS/R was prepared and released in April of 2016. - The biennial regulatory agency work group was convened in July 2016.
 A strategy for permitting, including Section 7 consultation with the USFWS and the NMFS, was included.
-The USFWS attended and participated.
-By agreement between the CDFW and the USFWS, longfin smelt a candidate species for federal listing under the ESA but is already listed under the California ESA will be covered under Section 7 consultation for any project in which the USFWS is the federal lead agency. - SBSP Restoration Project Executive Project Manager John Bourgeois conducted an August 2016 site visit with Frances Malamud-Roam of the USACE to field-verify some of their Jurisdictional Delineation details.
+The NMFS attended and participated. - SBSP Restoration Project Executive Project Manager John Bourgeois conducted an August 2016 site visit with Frances Malamud-Roam of the USACE to field-verify some of the jurisdictional delineation details. - Throughout 2015 and 2016, a number of telephone conversations, in-person meetings, and email messages took place between the SBSP Restoration Project executive project manager John Bourgeois and representatives from NMFS, including Gary Stern and Brian Meux.
+These discussions largely pertained to the question of whether a fish screen would be needed for the relocated water intake for the City of Mountain View's Shoreline Park sailing lake if the breaches and other project actions to hydraulically connect the Alviso-Mountain View Ponds and Charleston Slough to the known CCC steelhead run on Stevens Creek were implemented.
+The conclusion was that fish screens would be needed.
+Because of the limited space for a larger water intake necessitated by a screened intake, and because of other, long-term questions of cost, effectiveness, and functionality, the incorporation of Charleston Slough and all related elements was removed from the Preferred Alternative for Phase 2.

-1.4 Project Purpose and Proposed Action
+1.4 Proposed Action